sujiar37/beadevops/_posts/2018-03-27-boot-linux.md

 ---
-title: Linux Boot process - Bit explained
 category: Linux
+layout: post
 ---

+### Linux Boot process - Bit explained

 It is important to understand booting process of Linux systems.
 The entire process is consist of 6 phases as follows,